ksuryakrishna/Socket-Programming/README.md

 	 - Add the 'edgelist.txt' and 'scores.txt' in the same location as the source code .cpp files
 	 - Open a terminal and run 'make all' to generate the object/executable files
 	 - Open 6 terminals in total and run each program in the following order: (eg: For servers run './serverT', For clients run './clientA <input>')
-	 	1. central
+	 	1. serverC
 	 	2. serverT
 	 	3. serverS
 	 	4. serverP
-	 	5. clientA/clientB
+	 	5. clientA or clientB (Any order)
-	 	6. clientB/clientA
+	 	6. clientB or clientA (Any order)
 	 - Any client can send the request first, no particular order.
 Only requirement is all the servers need to be running before the clients start to run.

 d.
 Code files in this project: